-Rating: R (for some strong risque sexual content/graphic nudity, and for language and drug use)
+Rating: R (for violence, some sexuality/nudity, language and brief drug use)

-Rating: R (for violence, language and brief nudity)
+Rating: R (for crude sexual content and language throughout, and some graphic nudity)

 Fueled by cheap whiskey, greed and hatred, Willie Soke (Billy Bob Thornton) teams up once again with his angry little sidekick, Marcus (Tony Cox), to knock off a Chicago charity on Christmas Eve.
 Along for the ride is ‘the kid’ - chubby and cheery Thurman Merman (Brett Kelly), a 250-pound ray of sunshine who brings out Willie’s sliver of humanity.
 Mommy issues arise when the pair are joined by Willie’s horror story of a mother, Sunny Soke (Kathy Bates).
 A super butch super bitch, Sunny raises the bar for the gang’s ambitions, while somehow lowering the standards of criminal behavior.
 Willie is further burdened by lusting after the curvaceous and prim Diane (Christina Hendricks), the charity director with a heart of gold and libido of steel.